Tooth Exposure for Impacted Teeth

 The Reasons behind an Impacted Tooth

-Usually this is going to be an issue with either a child or a teenager as the permanent teeth erupt and the dentist can see what kind of a situation has developed.
-Often times, as crazy as it sounds, there is not always a logistical explanation why the tooth in question is stuck and can’t erupt into its common function.
-Sometimes some people are actually born with extra, unneeded teeth, and it’s possible that one of these teeth block the path.
-Or the impacted tooth is out of its place and another tooth is in the way.
+Usually, this is going to be an issue with either a child or a teenager as the permanent teeth erupt, and the dentist can see what kind of situation has developed.
+Oftentimes, as crazy as it sounds, there is not always a logistical explanation for why the tooth in question is stuck and can’t erupt into its common function.
+Sometimes some people are actually born with extra, unneeded teeth, and it’s possible that one of these teeth blocks the path.
+Or the impacted tooth is out of its place, and another tooth is in the way.
 This issue needs to be addressed at a younger age to initiate proper treatment.
-The specific teeth that are of concern in this situation is either the cusped tooth or an eye tooth.
-Either of these teeth have an impact on the bite pattern and the smile as the youngster grows into both.
+The specific teeth that are of concern in this situation are either the cusped tooth or an eye tooth.
+Either of these teeth has an impact on the bite pattern and the smile as the youngster grows into both.

-Dr. Pan may initiate this process and the impacted tooth still will not erupt.
-At this point Dr. Pan and yourself need to fall back to Plan B. The tooth may be left where it is.
+Dr. Pan may initiate this process, and the impacted tooth still will not erupt.
+At this point, Dr. Pan and you need to fall back to Plan B. The tooth may be left where it is.
 Sometimes it even fuses to the jawbone.
 Or, if the 3D imagery suggests future difficulties, it may need to be surgically extracted.
-In seven to ten days the gum tissue is healed and any stitches can be removed.
+In seven to ten days, the gum tissue is healed, and any stitches can be removed.
 Now you are back to square one, a smile with a hole in it.
-A bridge can be made to fill that gap or you can have a dental implant placed to fill the space.
+A bridge can be made to fill that gap, or you can have a dental implant placed to fill the space.
 Either solution is also common practice.

 Different Solutions to Aid with the Tooth Eruption

-The Benefits to You to have that Tooth Exposure
+The Benefits to You of Having That Tooth Exposure

-Dentists, and orthodontists like Dr. Pan, often times see patients that simply take their smile for granted.
-They don’t understand the impact that smile has on their everyday lives.
+Dentists and orthodontists like Dr. Pan often see patients who simply take their smile for granted.
+They don’t understand the impact that a smile has on their everyday lives.
 That smile has been proven to affect your self-esteem and your self-confidence.
-Once patients have gone through the measures to have their teeth corrected via orthodontic procedures the light bulb goes on.
+Once patients have gone through the measures to have their teeth corrected via orthodontic procedures, the light bulb goes on.
 Their smile now changes their personal circles as well as their professional engagements in the business world.
 Going through the effort of tooth exposure, although challenging at the time, plays a big role as the youngster grows.
 It is worth the effort to work with Dr. Pan to find the solution to coax that impacted tooth to the surface and join the rest of the teeth in that smile.

-Suffice it to say, once the impacted tooth has gone through a full tooth exposure, that your young patient needs to be taught good oral hygiene practices to carry forth in his or her life.
+Suffice it to say, once the impacted tooth has gone through a full tooth exposure, your young patient needs to be taught good oral hygiene practices to carry forth in his or her life.
 The health industry strongly suggests brushing twice a day for two minutes, slowly.
 Also, to floss at least once a day.
-This simple little effort on your behalf will remove daily bacteria carrying plaque and go a long way in protecting those natural teeth and your gums.
-It is also recommended that you see a dentist twice a year for regular evaluations to always stay in a proactive position versus a reactive, come from behind situation.
+This simple little effort on your behalf will remove daily bacteria-carrying plaque and go a long way in protecting those natural teeth and your gums.
+It is also recommended that you see a dentist twice a year for regular evaluations to always stay in a proactive position versus a reactive, come-from-behind situation.
 Love your smile, it belongs to only you!

 Meet Dr. Pan